 We’ve had some incredibly warm days here in Minneapolis (scorchers, as we like to call them, as in ‘what a scorcher!’) so our grill has been in constant use.
 Grilling during extremely hot weather isn’t always the best idea, because, well, that grill is hot, but it does keep the house much cooler.
 I decided on one of these raging hot mornings that I would start grilling early – friends were coming over for a late breakfast, and maybe we could just do pizzas?
 With breakfast toppings?
-Everyone was amused by the idea of pizza for breakfast, and it now my kids are requesting it daily.
+Everyone was amused by the idea of breakfast pizza, and now my kids request it daily.
 We made two different kinds: eggs, bacon, and Swiss chard with a roasted garlic sauce, and peach-sausage-basil with mozzarella.
 Both were considered hits by all.

 (Need a refresher on grilling pizzas?
 Check out all our tips and tricks here.)

 Grilled Breakfast Pizza